williamgarnham/reposit-test/README.md

 ## Additional notes

 - I converted the csv dataset into json for ease of use
 - An error occurs on the running `node playground.ts` relating to the module vs commonjs syntax.
 I've opted not to deal with this given time constraints.
+It still allows the script to run, but gives the error information at the end.